1984 NBA Draft ranks as best ever

 So the Bulls fell to the No. 3 pick.
 Houston won the flip when Portland, which had acquired the pick from a previous trade with Indiana for center Tom Owens, called tails and it came up heads.
 That enabled Houston to select Olajuwon.
 Portland, in need of a center, went for Sam Bowie.
 And North Carolina guard Michael Jordan fell to No. 3 and the Bulls.

-We know the rest of the story, and on June 9 at 8 p.m.
-CT, NBA TV debuts “The 84 Draft” an original film on that draft, which many regard as the best in NBA history.
-It produced with Jordan and Olajuwon four Hall of Fame players, including Charles Barkley and John Stockton; players in Jordan and Olajuwon who won eight consecutive league titles; three players who were league MVPs in Jordan, Barkley and Olajuwon with a combined seven MVP awards and Jordan and Olajuwon Defensive Player of the Year winners.
+We know the rest of the story.
+That draft, which many regard as the best in NBA history, produced with Jordan and Olajuwon four Hall of Fame players, including Charles Barkley and John Stockton; players in Jordan and Olajuwon who won eight consecutive league titles; three players who were league MVPs in Jordan, Barkley, and Olajuwon with a combined seven MVP awards and Jordan and Olajuwon Defensive Player of the Year winners.

 And in Jordan, arguably the player most regard as the best in NBA history.
 But what is the best NBA draft ever?

 Here's a look at my top 10: